TheNexusAvenger/Nexus-LU-Launcher/README.md

 * Provide a method to change the locale.
   * This feature could be worked on but requires work on the client to enable localization.
 The primary blocker for this is translations for the client.
-* Automate installing WINE for non-Windows installs.
+* Automate installing WINE for non-Windows and non-macOS installs.
-* Enable management of hosted servers, such as player permissions.
-* Enable advanced, configurable patches, such as modifying the client database.

 ## Custom Download Location
 By default, Nexus LU Launcher will download files to a directory named